rjurney/florian/README.md

 The plugin is integrated as a git subtree from the [Graphlet-AI/open-graph](https://github.com/Graphlet-AI/open-graph) repository, allowing for independent development while maintaining integration with Florian's email processing pipeline.

-### Reference Implementation

-The project also includes YangDB (`src/yang-db/`) as a reference implementation.
-YangDB is a mature Kotlin-based graph database plugin for OpenSearch that demonstrates advanced graph query capabilities and serves as architectural guidance for the open-graph plugin development.
-It is integrated as a git subtree from [Graphlet-AI/yang-db](https://github.com/Graphlet-AI/yang-db).

 ## Data Storage

 Fetched threads are saved as JSON files with the following structure: